I am a victim of domestic violence and the abuser has a gun. Is that legal?

 - was convicted of a misdemeanor crime of domestic violence;

-- has an order of protection against him/her that meets the requirements under federal law; or
+- has an order of protection against them that meets the requirements under federal law; or

 - is prohibited from having a gun under any other state or federal law.3

-Additionally, Tennessee prohibits use or possession of a handgun by anyone who:
+If a person meets conditions #4 and 5 above, they also cannot have firearm bullets (ammunition).3 Additionally, Tennessee prohibits the use or possession of a handgun by anyone who:

 - is under the influence of alcohol or drugs (controlled substance);4